 A CJO means that you have been invited to initial training.
-You must complete the 3.5 to a 6-week training program and graduate before hiring and becoming a crew member.
+You must complete the 3.5 to a 6-week training program and graduate before getting hired and becoming a crew member.

 Training is an exhilarating time, and you learn all about emergency equipment, how to assist passengers, and emergency procedures.

-You only go through initial training once but return for requalification every year.
+You only go through initial training once but return for continuing qualification every year.